 On 25 November 1911, at Windermere, Waterbird became the first hydro-aeroplane to successfully take off from and alight on water outside of France and the USA.
 A telegram from the pilot Herbert Stanley Adams confirms the initial flights and that no damage was sustained.

 Waterbird was at the forefront of technologies.
 This was the world’s first successful flight to use a ‘stepped’ float, patented by Edward Wakefield along with the means of attaching the float to the aeroplane by bungees.
-Also, it used ailerons, rather than wing warping, and Avro turnbuckles. – See below under Patents.
+Also, it used ailerons, rather than wing warping, an Avro control column and Avro turnbuckles. – See below under Patents.

 Power was a 7-cylinder 50 horse power Gnome, the lightest engine per horse power then on the market, judging by its rating per cylinder.
 As a rotary engine, the cylinders rotated as did the crankcase, upon which the propeller was mounted, around a stationary crankshaft.
 The Gnome engine had been designed in 1907, patented and built in 1908 and established as a success by mid-1909.